The music is called Drag Race from a group called TrackTribe.

-Calendars are defined at the Organization level and there is no status.
+Calendars are defined at the A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More level and there is no status.
 Today will be highlighted in the calendar, it is the 4th of November in the screenshot.
-Today is also shown above the calendar display to the right of the buttons that allow you to scroll through the months and years (4).
-There are two actions which we will discuss on the next two slides Define/Apply Shifts (5) and Define/Apply Non-Working Time.
+Today is also shown above the calendar display to the right of the buttons that allow you to scroll through the months and years .
+There are two actions which we will discuss on the next two slides Define/Apply Shifts and Define/Apply Non-Working Time.

 A Shift when applied to a Calendar creates a set of Work Period records which are used by the rest of Maximo to evaluate working time versus non-working time.
 For each Work Period’s Work Date, the working time is the time between the Start Time and End Time, non-working time is all the other time in a week when there is no work period.

 A Shift has a Shift Name and Description, a Start Day, and the number of Days in Pattern.
 The Start Day is a day of the week, normally either Sunday or Monday, use a Monday to start the week with a working day.
 The number of Days in Pattern should be a multiple of 7, as there are 7 days in a week.
 A Shift Rotation of three shifts would have 21 days in the shift pattern.